 Will I improve my chances for acceptance if I visit your campus?

 No. Although some applicants choose to visit the campus to help them decide if they want to apply to the Program, applicants are not permitted to sit in on any graduate level workshops or seminars.
-As a rule, the Program Director, faculty, and current students only engage with applicants after they have been accepted.
+As a rule, faculty and current students only engage with applicants after they have been accepted.

 Is there any advantage to sending in an application long before the deadline?